keystonejs/keystone/docs/guides/migrations.md

 });
 ```

 If we restart Keystone after this change it will throw an error.
 The `data_type` of the `age` column is now a `text` value and it should contain a string representation of the age range.
-The table should be change to something like the following:
+The table should change to something like the following:

 | table_name  | column_name | data_type |
 | ----------- | ----------- | --------- |